sio-testtank-makerspace/sio179-mooring/Particle Firmware/022619_mooring_test_8_AUTO_STABLE/README.md

 ### Issues:

 - At the moment, if the device cannot connect to the internet, it occasionally goes into an infinite loop, although it usually times out within 5 minutes.
 However, it is unclear as to how to fix this as this is a background process issue.
-- There appears to be a parsing issue with the SeapHOx that is causing a hang to occur intermittely without a breakout.
-Either the serial is not ending and restarting properly, or parsing is occurring when the SeapHOx is not ready.
+- There appears to be a parsing issue with the SeapHOx that is causing a hang to occur intermittently without a breakout.
+Some possibilities:

+ 1. The serial is not ending and restarting properly.
+(Doesn't appear to be the issue, but possible)
+ 2. Parsing is occurring when the SeapHOx is not ready (Doesn't fully explain the issue)
+ 3. Some other problem.
+A corrupt buffer or slow connection appears to be the main culprit as these would avoid triggering a timeout, while still causing a problem.

 - There exists no timeout condition for SeapHOx right now if a data connection has been established, but the serial is corrupted.
 - If the parsing hangs, the Particle cannot obtain data and publish.
-If manually reset, the board is able to publish again, but then runs into the hang issue.
+Furthermore, code execution is frozen, until the data is obtained.
+Upon manual reset, the board is able to publish again, but then runs back into the hang issue intermittently.
+- Two possible repair options: speed up acquistion or implement a timeout with a reset, likely through deep sleep.

 ### Note that: